jonccrawley/passhash/README.md

 Files that can be linked in the README.md

 #### /backend
-Backend and worker functions used to sha512 and Base64Encode the password
+Dispatcher and worker functions used to process requests.

 #### /definition
 The primary place for interfaces to be defined for cross package access and reference.

 #### /handler
-Common folder for all endpoints
+Common folder for all handlers

 #### /model
-Location for common object definitions
+Location for common model object definitions

 #### /repository
-Data persistence implementation
+Data persistence implementations

 #### /utils
 Any helper functions or tools